Based on total credits earned, students are classified as:

 Chancellor’s Honor List: Undergraduate students who are admitted to certificate and degree programs at UAS and whose grade point average for the semester is 4.0 on a four–point scale are placed on the Chancellor’s Honor List in recognition of academic excellence.
 Eligibility is based on a minimum of 12 credits of letter graded course work for the semester through the UA system.
 However, you must be enrolled in at least one graded course through UAS.
 Incomplete grades, late grade changes and non-submitted grades will prevent the calculation of honors.

 All UAS grades are letter grades unless otherwise specified in the class schedule.
-The grading method specified for the course is the same for all students taking the course.
-Instructors are expected to state their grading policies in writing at the beginning of each course.
+Instructors are expected to state their grading policies, including whether + or - grades will be employed, at the beginning of each course.
 Grades appearing on academic records at UAS are as follows:

 |A||(4.00)||Outstanding work, measured by the thorough mastery of the course content and the outstanding completion of all course requirements.|